imcdona/ha-chargepoint/README.md

 ## Installation

-While we are waiting to get included in the default HACS repositories, you can manually include this repository in HACS:
+While we are waiting to get included in the default HACS repositories, you can manually include this repository in HACS or install the integration manually.

+### HACS Installation method

 1. If you haven't already installed HACS, follow [their instructions](https://hacs.xyz/docs/setup/prerequisites).
 2. Navigate to HACS.